Dunkl symplectic algebra in generalized Calogero models: Conformal group structure of Calogero-Moser integrals

-In case when the second multiplet is the triplet defined in Eq.~\eqref{triplet}, the above integral of motion may be expressed also as a commutator with the conformal spin's square, or generalized angular Calogero Hamiltonian:
+In case when the second multiplet is a triplet, defined in Eq.~\eqref{triplet}, the integral of motion can also be expressed as a commutator with the conformal spin's square, or the generalized angular Calogero Hamiltonian:

-These equations are derived easily from the expression $K^2=\frac12\{K'_+,K'_-\}-K'^2_3$ for the conformal spin square and the relation \eqref{cas-ang}.
+These equations are derived easily from the expression $K^2=\frac12\{K'_+,K'_-\}-K'^2_3$ for the conformal spin's square and the relation \eqref{cas-ang}.